 It is no secret that I have based myself in Telluride for the ski season just finished.
-I’ve learned a lot of things about myself and the town of 2000 people while being here but there are nine things I wish I had known before I visited Telluride the first time back in the day.
+I’ve learned a lot of things about myself and the town of 2000 people while being here but there are nine things I wish I had known before I visited Telluride.

 Make friends with a ski patroller

 The ski patrol team at Telluride love it when you drop in to the patrol hut on See Forever run and say hi to their dogs.
 The avalanche rescue dogs have their own website and the patrollers are happy for you to take pictures with them when they’re not out working.
 If you drop in enough times you may be invited to The Lizard Lounge, the ‘invite only’ patrollers bar at the base of Lift 7.
 What happens at the Lizard Lounge stays at the Lizard Lounge.

 There Bar is not easy to find but highly addictive

 There Bar is hard to find but worth the effort.
 The hole in the wall Portland-esque cocktail bar is a den of local iniquity with fun bar men (tell Tanner we said hello) who know how to mix a wickedly mean cocktail (that’s a good thing).
 Be warned, one grapefruit martini is never enough and that’s the problem.
 You’ll meet locals and the occasional under the radar celebrity (Jake Gyllenhaal was there when we were) and dine on Asian inspired tapas including pork belly bao buns.

 The chairlifts here go by number not name.
 Yes you’ll see names plastered across the base tower but the locals only know them by number so familiarise yourself with 1 – 15 and where they are.
 Chair 9 is the local’s go to on a powder day and you’ll find a line up of patient powderholics waiting at the rope drop near Bon Vivant for Chair 12 and 15 to open once avalanche bombing makes the tree runs, chutes and open bowls of this terrain safe.